Somlata Acharyya Chowdhury

-Somlata Acharyya Chowdhury is an Indian Bengali singer.
+Somlata Acharyya Chowdhury is an Indian Bengali-language singer and a Faculty at the Department of Psychology, Asutosh College, which is affiliated with University of Calcutta.
 She rose to fame with the release of 'Tumi Asbe Bole' & 'Jagarane Jay Bibhabaree' from the Bengali film Ranjana Ami Ar Ashbona in 2011.
 She has been a prominent singer in Bengali films since 2007.
 Besides films, she also worked for several solo albums with her band Somlata & the Aces.
 Apart from being a singer, she works as a guest lecturer of Psychology in Asutosh College, Kolkata.

 Personal life

+She did her schooling from 'Bidya Bharati Girls' High School'.
 On 23 November 2012, she married Akash Roy.